Riva CRM Integration - Documentation and Knowledge Base

 1. Meeting Title: Subject of the meeting invitation.

-1. Location: Organizers can create multiple options for location(s) that a user can choose while selecting a meeting slot.
-This can range from multiple online platforms, such as, Zoom, Microsoft Teams, or In person (location address is provided by the organizer).
-Organizer also can set a default location for the meeting, which will be the pre-selected option when recipients view the availability link.
+3. Location: Organizers can create multiple options for location(s) that a user can choose while selecting a meeting slot.
+This can range from multiple online platforms, such as Zoom, Microsoft Teams, In-person, (address is provided by the organizer), Phone, or Other online meeting options.
+Organizers also can set a default location for the meeting, which will be the pre-selected option when recipients view the availability link.

 1. Location: When an online option is selected, the organizer can choose from Microsoft Teams meeting, Zoom Meeting, or add a custom option.
 Choosing this option will automatically create a team or Zoom meeting link which is added to the description of the invitation for ease.

-1. Duration: Organizers have the option to select multiple durations for a meeting and set a default option for the meeting.
-The client can select their preferred duration.
+4. Duration: Organizers have the option to select multiple durations for a meeting and set a default option for the meeting.
+The recipient can select their preferred duration.

 Add Internal Attendees